-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 24 Suggested frequency of testing 25 Notes Basis for compliance assessment protection settings to occur annually Generator Performance Standard unit stator and the connection point.
-Protection Systems that Impact on Power System Security (as required under S5.2.5.9 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) 47 Relevant testing and or/calibration of any relevant sub-systems including protection system relays shall be tested by secondary injection; and As appropriate to the technology of the relevant sub-system Performance will be assessed against the performance standard requirements following a unit trip as a result of a relevant system event in which the unit should have remained synchronised. (b) Verification of database registered protection settings to occur in conjunction with injection testing.
-Every 5 years As above Method 1 (of 1):
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment Protection Systems that Impact on Power System Security (as required under S5.2.5.9 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) (a) Routine testing and/or calibration of relevant subsystems including: i. protection system testing by secondary injection; ii. checking of circuit breaker opening times; iii. redundancy of primary protection systems; and iv. timing of trip signal issued by the breaker fail protection system; and As appropriate to the technology of the relevant sub-system At least every 5 years and after plant change That all protection relays operate satisfactorily and to within design tolerance of setting value. (b) Assessment of protection system performance in the event of protection system operation.
+On every event That protection system is operated in accordance with design and the Performance Standard.
+Method 3 (of 3): At each major overhaul; and/or Changes to generating unit control Performance is confirmed by assessing